thomashmolina/Lab6/README.md

-When you logout, you can login using that created user. | 25 User color changes persist through authentication cycles. | 25 When you logout the session is destroyed and non-authenticated users cannot access the site. | 15 Your code is included in your submission, your application works with the test driver, and your page looks really good.
+When you logout, you can login using that created user. | 25 User color changes persist through authentication cycles. | 25 When you logout the session is destroyed and non-authenticated users cannot access the site. | 15 Your code is included in your submission, and your page looks really good.
 This is subjective, so wow us. | 10